clar-test/clar/README.md

 Come out and Clar
 =================

+Clar is a minimal C unit testing and benchmarking framework.
+It provides a simple mechanism for writing tests and asserting postconditions, while providing support for TAP and JUnit style outputs.

 In Catalan, "clar" means clear, easy to perceive.
-Using clar will make it easy to test and make clear the quality of your code.
+Using Clar will make it easy to test and make clear the quality of your code.

-> _Historical note_
->
-> Originally the clar project was named "clay" because the word "test" has its
-> roots in the latin word *"testum"*, meaning "earthen pot", and *"testa"*,
-> meaning "piece of burned clay"?
->
-> This is because historically, testing implied melting metal in a pot to
-> check its quality.
-Clay is what tests are made of.

 ## Quick Usage Overview